 We are required to consult with the public on the content of the plan, assess the representations we receive and prepare our statement of response within 15 weeks of the draft plan publication date.
-The published Statement of Response following the consultation on the draft drought plan can be found on our website.
+This revised draft plan accompanies our published Statement of Response following the consultation on the draft drought plan.